QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 and the queue keeps the order right.
 The handler's message type also has to cover both the stream's model and the snapshot — the next section is how it does.

-One requirement travels with the queue: the place request, the record the sweep needs to assign the ids, and the watch must all happen inside the same `WithLockedStream` block that the snapshots queue behind.
+One requirement travels with the queue: the order request, the record the sweep needs to assign the ids, and the watch must all happen inside the same `WithLockedStream` block that the snapshots queue behind.
 The leg ids themselves are assigned by the first sweep that sees the order, from the snapshot: only the broker says which leg id belongs to which symbol, so an id derived from the request's leg order would be a guess.
-The assignment is the same code the stream's `OrderAccepted` runs, and it is what releases the plugin's place wait.
-A report the plugin makes itself — a replace — sits in the same block, with its seed.
+The placement's assignment is the same code the stream's `OrderAccepted` runs, and it is what releases the plugin's place wait.
+A replace has a mirror of it, fed from its own pending record: its assignment moves each Lean order onto its new id and marks it through `WatchReplacement`, so the diff reports the update submit instead of a plain submit.
+Nothing waits on a replacement - the replace reply already confirmed it, and the watch raises `OrderNotAcknowledged` if the broker never lists it.
 Schwab's fallback path works this way today.

 ### One lock for two message types